yuchuehw/DigitsSolver/README.md

 from solver.solver import DigitSolver

 solver = DigitSolver([3, 12, 15, 20, 23, 25], 439)
+# False in the paranthesis is optional.
+False solve all solution.
+True solve one solution.
+# use solve.printer = some_function to override default output behavior.
 solution_count = solver.solve(False)
 print(f"We found {solution_count} solution(s)")
 ```